Skip to main content

 When Vidal emerges from the labyrinth, the rebels are there to greet him.
 He hands his child over to them, before the rebels shoot him.
 Just as Ofelia succumbs to her injuries, she is overtaken by a shower of light and finds herself in the throne room of her father’s palace, where her parents, her baby brother, and the faun welcome her back to her kingdom.
 In choosing not to harm her innocent brother, she passed the most important test of all, and her reward is life in the fantasy kingdom of her dreams.

 The film really puts a dial on this whole idea of dreaming, fantasy, and escapism.
-It puts a face to the idea that maybe people who waste away daydreaming might know more than society is willing to give them credit for, and drifting through fantasy is not always about denying reality.
-The film’s observations about the practicality of fantasy coincide a lot with his observations about innocence, good and evil–Del Toro has listed The Night of the Hunter as an inspiration for his work, and once you see the connections, they are impossible to miss, and that’s perhaps most on display with this film.
+It puts a face to the idea that maybe people who waste away daydreaming might know more than society is willing to give them credit for.
+The film’s observations about the practicality of fantasy coincide a lot with his observations about innocence as well as good and evil–Del Toro has listed The Night of the Hunter as an inspiration for his work, and once you see the connections, they are impossible to miss.
 This film has a lot in common with what we discussed with that film and its exploration of childhood and goodness.

 I want to spend a moment to unpack what it is the film says about the nature of fantasy and those who choose to engage with it.
 Because believe it or not, my thoughts here emerge as much from my frustrations with the film as my admiration for it.
 Because while fantasy as a genre builds things that are not real, it does become a mirror for real life, and we ought to be both vigilant and deliberate in how we decide to use that mirror, especially as it pertains to such things as the origins of good and evil.